 Several other food banks and pantries operate in the state.
 Families of all income and backgrounds can get help.
 Locate a listing of additional food pantries in Mississippi.

-East Central Medical Center - RHC East Central Medical Center.
+Singing River Medical Clinic (East Central Medical Center) - RHC East Central Medical Center.
 This community clinic offers General Medical Care and a sliding fee scale for the low income and uninsured.
 There may be some free basic dental care as well for the uninsured or people on Medicaid.
 Dial (228) 588-6622 for service/intake.
 Or the address is 7001 Hwy 614, Hurley, MS 39562.